 Maui is an island with many micro-climates.
 While the Iao Valley is the second-wettest place in the State (386 inches of rain a year), the sunny South side of Maui (where our condos are located) averages between 8-11 inches a year.
 Most days if you don’t like the weather, just take a drive – you’re bound to find sunshine somewhere.

 March is generally the coolest month of the year with daytime highs around 81F (evenings 70F).
-August and September are our warmest months, averaging around 89F (evenings 80F).
+August and September are our warmest months, averaging in the low 90s (evenings 80F).
 Hawaii has a hurricane season which goes from June-November.
 The most active months are usually July and August.
 In the past ten years we have had very little storm action.
 However passing storms do increase humidity and block the trade winds.